-- (e) other dealings with the person's financial funds, resources or property. - (2) The financial institution must immediately advise [the Public Trustee and Guardian for the jurisdiction] of the suspension, the reasons for the suspension and any financial information held by the financial institution respecting that person. - (3) If the withdrawal or payment of funds has been suspended pursuant to subsection(1), the financial institution may allow certain payments to be made if it is of the opinion that it is appropriate to do so. - (4) A financial institution acting pursuant to this section is not in breach of any other Act.
+- 14 (1) A financial institution may suspend the withdrawal or payment of funds from a person's account for up to 5 business days where the financial institution has reasonable grounds to believe that the person is a vulnerable adult and - (a) is being subjected to financial abuse by another person, including a person appointed as his or her property decision-maker pursuant to [the jurisdiction's guardianship legislation], or - (b) is unable to make reasonable judgments respecting matters relating to his or her estate and that the estate is likely to suffer serious damage or loss. - (2) The financial institution must immediately advise [the Public Trustee and Guardian for the jurisdiction] of the suspension, the reasons for the suspension and any financial information held by the financial institution respecting that person. - (3) If the withdrawal or payment of funds has been suspended pursuant to subsection (1), the financial institution may allow certain payments to be made if it is of the opinion that it is appropriate to do so. - (4) A financial institution acting pursuant to this section is not in breach of any other Act.